Released earlier this year, the Formula Q32 has proved very popular

 .
 It also offers replacement steering arms to set the car up to be twitchier than the standard

+setup.
 Potentially to keep the retail price down (but also because it is beyond the interest of most consumers) HPI does not provide alternate gear ratios and toe adjustment components with the standard chassis.
 It makes for a nice upgrade

 that extends the potential (and effective life) of a relatively simple model.